MARK1TIME, MARK2TIME, MARK3TIME and MARK4TIME

 2. Only the MARKxPOS logs, MARKxTIME logs and ‘polled’ log types are generated ‘on the fly’ at the exact time of the mark.
 Synchronous and asynchronous logs output the most recently available data.

 3. ONMARK only applies to MK1I.
 Events on MK2I (if available) do not trigger logs when ONMARK is used.
-Use the ONNEW trigger with the MARK1TIME, MARK2TIME, MARKPOS or MARK2POS logs.
+Use the ONNEW or ONALL trigger with the MARK1TIME, MARK2TIME, MARKPOS or MARK2POS logs.

 4. Once the 1PPS signal has hit a rising edge, for both MARKxPOS and MARKxTIME logs, a resolution of both measurements is 10 ns.
 As for the ONMARK trigger for other logs that measure latency, for example RANGE and POSITION logs such as BESTPOS, it takes typically 20-30 ms (50 ms maximum) for the logs to output information from the 1PPS signal.
 Latency is the time between the reception of the 1PPS pulse and the first byte of the associated log.
 See also the MARKPOS, MARK2POS, MARK3POS and MARK4POS log.